 49. Paint and Sip A step up from DIY wine-and-paint night — guided instruction, nice venue, better wine.
 Look for local studios that offer private group sessions.
 It's one of the most popular girls night out ideas in Chicago, bachelorette party ideas in Nashville, and everywhere in between.

 50. Ghost Tour Most cities have a walking ghost tour that combines history, folklore, and just enough creepiness to keep things interesting.
 They run in the evening, usually last 90 minutes, and are genuinely fun even for skeptics.
-Check TripAdvisor's tours section for options near you.
+Check Google Maps for ghost tours for options near you.

 How to Actually Make Plans with Your Friend Group